Skip to main content

 This inventory management technique can be used, however, in any environment with multiple interdependent workstations.
 Keeping extra decoupling WIP inventory between these stages of production (in the decoupling points) can ensure that when a breakdown occurs in one workstation, the others down the line can continue work as usual.
 Likewise, if one stage of the production process is slower than the others, keeping extra inventory at the decoupling point between this and the next leg of production can significantly reduce lead times.
 The same goes for when raw materials are delayed.
 As such, decoupling inventory can be a very effective antidote against the bullwhip effect.

-What is a Decoupling Point?
+What is a decoupling point?

 A decoupling point is a point between different stages of production where decoupling inventory is held.
 This does not necessarily mean that the extra stock is physically stored in an area between different workstations.
 Rather, these subassemblies and WIP are still held in the warehouse and brought to the production floor when needed.